winniewandia/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

 8. function that returns the reversed version of a list
 9. function that prints the number of arguments already printed and the new argument value
 10. function that converts a number from base 10 to another base passed as argument
+11. a script that imports an array and computes a new array